dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 But mutable field declarations are not permitted at the static module level, including in the (implicit) toplevel module.
 Rather, you may want the declaration to be a `const` declaration or you may want the mutable field to be declared in the body of a class.

-## **Error: Refinement cannot change the constructors of a datatype.
-To refine _id_, either omit this '...' or omit the '=' sign and the datatype constructors.**
+## **Error: in refining a datatype, the '...' replaces the '=' token and everything up to a left brace starting the declaration of the body; only members of the body may be changed in a datatype refinement**

 ```dafny
 abstract module M { datatype D = A | B }